MurshidMac/vimo/README.md

   tap it quickly a few times in a row to confirm the pairing with the band.

 1. Configure other notifications as desired
-2. Go back to the "Gadgetbridge" activity
+2. Go back to the "VIMO-Strive" activity
 3. Tap the Mi Band item to connect if you're not connected yet
 4. To test, chose "Debug" from the menu and play around